What is Leadership?

-A leader is described as someone who provides vision and motivation.
+A leader is someone who provides vision and motivation.
 It is someone who successfully helps each person and the organization to grow and succeed.
-The art of leadership is to motivate others.
 Alan Keith is quoted as saying that leadership is “ultimately about creating a way for people to contribute to making something extraordinary happen.”

 Great leaders are different, but not in the way you would expect.
 They come in all shapes, sizes, colors, genders and ages.
 Often they are not found behind big desks, growing in self-importance, but are on the battlefield.

 So, how are they different?
 They are like a wonderful mother, but they care not only for their own.
 They will do anything for others.
 They will take whatever risk is needed in whatever situation is at hand.
 They will comfort, they will love, and they will fight only when needed with unconquerable strength to protect the innocent.

 Is Evil vs. Good Really Just a Myth?

 Many claim that there really is no such thing as good and evil.
 Do you really believe that?
 It is the nature of man to want power, respect, riches and pleasures generally at the expense of others.
 These desires in small doses can seem innocent enough.
 However, our appetites for these things can consume and eventually destroy our lives.
 Moreover, they can destroy the lives of all those around us.